jneliot/yaml_Config/readme.md

 ## Génération de fichiers .yaml pour la configuraiton de HGCAL

+- Generates templates of the .yaml files of HGCAL
+- All parameters can be modified and accessed in the get_XX() functions implemented in the headers files
+- RunId is "Run" + time from epoch

+'''
+make clear
+'''
-- make clear to clear all Run directories
+to clear all Run directories

+'''
+make clean
+'''
+to clear executable files